Mr-Smyth/Touch-AI/README.md

 #### Home - Landing page

+* Hero image with promotional text and an call to action to "Take a Look" which leads to more information.
 * Contains an brief introduction to our product, with links to more information.

 * Contains a carousel of reputible existing partners.